eaudeweb/drupal-deploy-action/README.md

 - `ssh_user`         - SSH user account
 - `ssh_host`         - SSH host server (IP or public hostname)
 - `ssh_key`          - SSH private key
+- `check_config`     - Check if there are configuration changes in the Drupal database not exported in config.
+Fail if true.
+- `sql_backup`       - Create a SQL database backup before doing the deployment (with release filename)